-Pursuant to the Financial Administration Act it is my privilege to submit the Annual Report of the Risk Management and Insurance Section and the financial statement of the PEI Self-Insurance and Risk Management Fund for the period ending March 31, 2017.
+It is my privilege to submit the annual report of the Risk Management and Insurance Section of Finance (RM&I).
+Included in this report are the audited financial statements of the PEI Self-Insurance and Risk Management Fund for the year ending March 31st, 2019.